sstendahl/SjoerdOS/README.md

 Note that this essentially just a way to save time setting up real and virtual machines, nothing more fancy than that.
 It's essentially just the default upstream image, but with the apps and settings that I typically install on first-setup.
 Basically just like any other "distro" that claims to be unique.

 Essentially it's still Fedora Silverblue at its core.
-As the intended target audience of this image is me specifically, it's hyper-targeted to me personally and does not represent what I think a good distro would look like.
+As the intended target audience of this image is me specifically, it's hyper-targeted to me personally and therefore doesn't neccesarily represent what I think a good distro would look like for general audiences.
 This image may includes applications that are only relevant to a very limited target audience of n = 1.

 ## Installation